TypingDNA/TypingDNARecorder-ReactNative/README.md

   	```
       implementation project(':typingdnarecorder-react-native')
   	```
-4. Edit the following lines in `build.gradle`:
+4. Edit the following lines in `build.gradle` (if your version is higher skip this step):
 		```
 			buildToolsVersion = "28.0.3"
-			minSdkVersion = 19
 			compileSdkVersion = 28
 			targetSdkVersion = 28
 			supportLibVersion = "28.0.0"